+Over the years Lonnie has donated time to many community organizations.
 In April 2002 Governor Frank O’Bannon appointed Lonnie a “Sagamore of the Wabash”.
 This award is the highest honor the Governor of Indiana bestows.
-It is a personal tribute given to those who have rendered a distinguished service to the State or the Governor.
+It is a personal tribute given those who have rendered a distinguished service to the State or the Governor.
 In addition Lonnie was honored by Mayor Bart Peterson with a Proclamation declaring April 6, 2002 Lonnie Lester Day, in recognition of his contribution to the city.

 Lonnie recently celebrated his 76th birthday and continues to perform in the Indianapolis, Indiana area.

 For booking and other information, email LonnieLester@yahoo.com